RTEMS/rtems-docs/rsb/source-builder.rst

 files so you can check and use standard libraries if present.
 If you have a problem please ask on the RTEMS Users mailing list.

+.. comment: TBD: The section "Installing and Tar Files" does not exist.

 This documentation caters for a range of users from new to experienced RTEMS developers.
 New users can follow the Quick Start section up to the "Installing and Tar Files" to get a working tools and RTEMS.
 Users building a binary tool